apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 project                       = "sandbox-playground-001"    # Your Project ID
-region                        = "us-central1"               # Your GCP region name where resources will be provisioned cloudbuild_service_account_id = "terraform-cloudbuild"      # Name of SA to be used by Cloud Build to deploy Playground github_repository_name        = "beam"                      # The name of the GitHub repo.
-Example: In https://github.com/example/foo is 'foo' github_repository_owner       = "ruslan-ikhsan"             # Owner of the GitHub repo.
+region                        = "us-central1"               # Your GCP region name where resources will be provisioned cloudbuild_service_account_id = "terraform-cloudbuild"      # Name of SA to be used by Cloud Build to deploy Playground cloudbuild_logs_bucket_name   = "cb_logs_bucket"            # The name of GCP bucket for Cloud Build logs github_repository_name        = "beam"                      # The name of the GitHub repo.
+Example: In https://github.com/example/foo is 'foo' github_repository_owner       = "owner"                     # Owner of the GitHub repo.
 Example: In https://github.com/example/foo is 'example'. github_repository_branch      = "cloudbuild+playground"     # The name of GitHub repo branch
 ```